We want to share some information relating to funeral arrangements and funeral services during this difficult time.

-At present we are open, but we respectfully ask you to only visit us if it is essential.
+At present we are open, but we respectfully ask you only to visit us if it is essential.

 Where possible we are encouraging people to arrange a funeral via email or video call or over the telephone.

-While it is still possible to place death notices in newspapers and online, we are strongly recommending that the funeral day and time are omitted.
+While it is still possible to place death notices in newspapers and online, we recommend that the funeral day and time are omitted.
 This is to prevent people with the best intentions, trying to attend the service.
 Being turned away could be extremely upsetting for them.

 We are more than willing to support families to organise a memorial service or celebration of life service later.
 Please talk to a team member about this, and they can offer advice or provide any information you may require.